 That, however, is ancient history.
 In the 1970’s, Capricorn Records put Macon on the map with a different sound – and became the epicenter of the Southern Rock scene for a decade, producing records for The Allman Brothers Band, The Marshall Tucker Band, Delbert McClinton and Wet Willie, to name a few.
 Now those iconic offices are being repurposed into lofts as part of the revitalized downtown scene – along with partnering with local Mercer University to create a music incubator.

 With a booming downtown, you can find brewpubs, restaurants and hotels.
-Southern Comfort soul food – have a plate of fried chicken at The Bear’s Den.
+Southern comfort soul food – have a plate of fried chicken at The Bear’s Den.
 The Rookery is a local landmark that serves up burgers and milkshakes.
 Above it, you’ll find Dovetail – a farm to table Southern dining concept.
-Like the food, Dovetail’s gorgeous bar, feels both refined and carved out of the local environment at the same time, and serves a beautiful selection of fine whiskies, and wines.
+Like the food, Dovetail’s gorgeous bar, feels both refined and carved out of the local environment, and serves a beautiful selection of fine whiskies and wines.
 If you want to take your spirits, and appetite, further afield, try the Continental and French influences at Brasserie Circa.

-That’s a lot to sing about – and with a festival for every season, that’s a lot of people to sing with.
+That’s a lot to sing about – and with a festival for every season, there’s a lot of people to sing with.